 Welcome to the blog site for the Bulletin for the Study of Religion, published by Equinox.
 If you would like to subscribe to our feed, please use this link.
 The editor of the Bulletin is Philip Tite (University of Washington).
-The associate editor is Matt Sheedy, a doctoral candidate at the University of Manitoba, Winnipeg (Canada), who operates this blog.
+The associate editors are Matt Sheedy (University of Manitoba, Winnipeg, Canada), and Stacie Swain (University of Ottawa, Ontario, Canada), who operate this blog.
 This site is currently maintained by Nathan Rein of Ursinus College.
 Thanks for visiting.

 The Bulletin is published in affiliation with the North American Society for the Study of Religion (NAASR).